Ten Fantasy Anime You Must Watch Now

 The series is a shoujo about a princess who is exiled after the murder of her father.
 Along with her protector and childhood friend Hak, she tries to gather four warriors of prophecy to aid her.

 Yona has an Asian fantasy setting, which is always nice to see in an anime.
 It does a great job of blending genres together like action, comedy, some romance, and politics.
 It also has a good heroine journey/coming-of-age story interwoven into the narrative.
 Compared to other shows of the same style (I won't name names), it does a great job of developing all the characters.

 One of the issues with the anime is that it ends right as the bigger plot begins as Yona gathers her companions.
 Hopefully it will get more seasons in the future.
 I really hope it does.
 Ao needs more screen time!

 Another favorite of mine.
 This show and manga surprised me with how much I enjoyed it.

 The first season ran from October 5, 2014 to March 29, 2015.
 There have been two OVA series.
 The first one ran between June 17 and August 15 in 2015.
 The second OVA, which Netflix labels as Season 2, ran between August 28 and September 18 in 2016.
-There is also a movie and another season set to come out in 2018.
+Season two ran from january 6th 2018 to June 30th 2018.
+There is also a movie set to come out end of 2018.
 The manga was written by Nakaba Suzuki and it began its run on October 10, 2012; it's still currently running.
 There are also spin-offs of the manga including one that reimagines the characters as high school students.
 It's weird.